-Meticulous check-ups are done once a month and reported through an application.
-In this system, every structure is separately reported, and possible needs for reparations are monitored by Vapo

-Group.
-The upkeep and further development of environmental protection structures are continuously planned and monitored by Vapo Group.
+Meticulous check-ups are done and reported through an application.
+In this system, every structure is separately reported, and possible needs for reparations are monitored by Neova Group.
+The up-keep and further development of environmental protection structures are continuously planned and monitored by Neova Group.